n1snt/interactive-logger/README.md

 - **Multiple Logger Instances**: Create separate loggers for different parts of your application
 - **Timestamps**: Optional timestamp support for all log entries
 - **Download Logs**: Download logs as a single file or grouped by logger (ZIP)
+- **Programmatic Download**: Trigger log downloads programmatically or from console
 - **UI Button**: Floating, draggable download button for easy log access
 - **Performance Optimized**: Batched writes to IndexedDB for high-frequency logging
 - **Auto-trimming**: Automatically maintains maximum log limit by removing oldest entries